al-fatah/YAFD/README.md

-# YAFD – Yet Another Food Delivery (Proof of Concept)
+# YAFD – Yet Another Food Delivery

 YAFD is a prototype food delivery system designed to explore innovative and equitable incentive mechanisms for consumers, riders, and merchants.
 This project prioritizes robustness, maintainability, and extensibility over scalability, with a focus on core software engineering practices in a monolithic, client-server web application.